We practice what we preach

 Now that we established what hashing and salting is, it becomes quite obvious why companies store the hash of your password and not the actual password.

-This is why when password datababses get hacked, the attackers only obtain the hash values of your password and often the salt value.
+This is why when password databases get hacked, the attackers only obtain the hash values of your password and often the salt value.
 There are benefits to storing salt values separately from the passwords in such cases but since knowing the salt value does not change the security, it is often stored together with the password.

 Modern Hashing Algorithms